Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Remuneration of the members of the Board of Management and the Supervisory Board

-In accordance with Section 87a Paragraphs 1 and 2 Sentence 1 of the German Stock Corporation Act, the applicable remuneration system and, in accordance with Section 113 Paragraph 3 of the German Stock Corporation Act, the last remuneration resolution and, in accordance with Section 162 of the German Stock Corporation Act, the remuneration report for the 2021 financial year including the auditor’s report are publicly accessible on the company’s website at https://www.jungheinrich.com/en/investor-relations/corporate-governance/remuneration-of-board-of-management-and-supervisory-board-1145400.
-The remuneration report for the 2022 financial year including the auditor’s report in accordance with Section 162 of the German Stock Corporation Act will be made publicly accessible at the same internet address after completion and adoption.
+In accordance with Section 87a Paragraphs 1 and 2 Sentence 1 of the German Stock Corporation Act, the applicable remuneration system and, in accordance with Section 113 Paragraph 3 of the German Stock Corporation Act, the last remuneration resolution and, in accordance with Section 162 of the German Stock Corporation Act, the remuneration report for the 2022 financial year including the auditor’s report are publicly accessible on the company’s website at https://www.jungheinrich.com/en/investor-relations/corporate-governance/remuneration-of-board-of-management-and-supervisory-board.
+In accordance with Section 162 of the German Stock Corporation Act, the remuneration report for the 2023 financial year and the auditor’s report will also be made publicly accessible on the same website once it has been prepared and adopted.

 Annual General Meeting